Alexander Schmorell: Work in the White Rose, November 1942 – January 1943

-Graffiti Campaigns
+Graffiti campaigns

-On 3 February 1943, the news of the defeat of Stalingrad was broadcast to the German public.
+On 3 February 1943, the news of the defeat at Stalingrad was broadcast to the German public.
 Later that day, Graf, Schmorell, and Scholl snuck out at night and graffitied public buildings with slogans such as "down with Hitler" and "Hitler the Mass murderer!"
 During the campaign, Schmorell would hold up the stencils while Graf painted the slogans on with tar paint.
 Scholl stood guard, armed with a pistol in case anyone walked in on their graffitiing.
 On 8 February 1943, Graf and Scholl graffitied again.
 This time, they used green oil-based paint.
 On 15 February 1943, Scholl, Schmorell, and Graf snuck out and graffitied the Feldherrnhalle, then a Nazi monument to the Nazis who were killed during the failed Beer Hall Putsch.
 The graffiti campaigns put the Gestapo on high alert.

 Capture

 On 18 February 1943, Sophie and Hans Scholl went to the Ludwig Maximilian University to leave flyers out for the students to read.
-They were seen by Jakob Schmid, a custodian at the University who was also a Gestapo informer.
+They were seen by Jakob Schmid, a custodian at the university who was also a Gestapo informer.
 Schmid alerted the Gestapo, who took Hans and Sophie in custody.
 Alexander soon learned of their capture.
 He then went to Willi Graf's house with the intention of warning him that Hans and Sophie had been captured.
 Graf was not at home, so Schmorell left a coded message and went to one of his friend's houses.
 His friend helped him to get fake papers and gave him food and extra clothing.
-Schmorell's original plan was to enter a prisoner of war camp for Russia POWs, but that plan fell through when his contact did not show up.
+Schmorell's original plan was to enter a prisoner of war camp for Russian POWs, but that plan fell through when his contact did not show up.
 Schmorell then attempted to escape to Switzerland.
 Fierce weather forced him back, and he returned to Munich on 24 February 1943.
 At around 10 PM, the air raid alarm sounded.
 When Schmorell attempted to enter the air raid shelter, he was recognized by a former girlfriend.
 The Gestapo were called, and Schmorell was arrested.
 He was captured by the Gestapo on 24 February 1943, the same day as Sophie, Hans and Christoph's funeral.
 During the time between his capture and his trial, Schmorell was interrogated multiple times.